alex-cernat/crime_long_me/README.md

 # Estimating crime in place: moving beyond residence location

-This is the code used in the production of the "Estimating crime in place: moving beyond residence location" paper published at xxx.
-This is joined work of Alexandru Cernat, David Buil-Gil, Ian Brunton-Smith, Jose Pina-Sánchez and Marta Murrià-Sangenís
+This is the code used in the production of the "Estimating crime in place: moving beyond residence location" paper submitted to the Journal of Research in Crime and Delinquency.
+This is joined work of A. Cernat, D. Buil-Gil, I. Brunton-Smith, J. Pina-Sánchez and M. Murrià-Sangenís

 ## Reproduce results

+We have started from the Barcelona Victimization Survey data downloaded from the Barcelona City Council Public Opinion Poll Register (https://ajuntament.barcelona.cat/en/administrative-information/public-opinion-poll-register) on February 12th 2021.
+In order to access the low-level geographies of the Barcelona Victimization Survey, we submitted a Freedom of Information request to the Barcelona Institute of Regional and Metropolitan Studies (https://iermb.uab.cat/es/encuestas/convivencia-seguridad-urbana/).
+All survey data are saved in the "data/raw" folder (not available from Github due to privacy restrictions of the data sharing agreement).
+We also submitted a Freedom of Information Request to Mossos d'Esquadra, the Catalan Police, to request access to police-recorded crime data.
+Police data are also saved in the "data/raw'" folder (not available from Github due to privacy restrictions of the data sharing agreement).

-We have started from the xxx data downloaded from xxx on xxxx date.
-The ".R" file cleans the data and prepars the csv files used in the analysis while the  "data_exploration.R" runs the analysis and produces the graphs.
+The "data_cleaning.R" file cleans the data and prepars the csv files used in the analysis while the  "data_exploration.R" runs the analysis and produces the graphs.
+The R scrupt should be run from within "crime_long_me.RProj" project.
 The Mplus folder has the sensitivity analysis done using mplus.